openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 .. meta:
     frontend_status: Done

-Every class declaration defines a **Class type**, i.e., a new named reference type.
+Every class declaration defines a *class type*, i.e., a new named reference type.

-The class name is specified by the *identifier* inside a class declaration.
+The class name is specified by an *identifier* inside a class declaration.

-If *typeParameters* are defined in a class declaration, then that class is a *generic class* (see :ref:`Generic Declarations`).
+If ``typeParameters`` are defined in a class declaration, then that class is a *generic class* (see :ref:`Generic Declarations`).

 .. index::